MrMikeFloyd/cloud-kickstarter-aws/README.md

 ### Testing the application

-From the output of the Terraform build, note the Terraform output `alb_address`, or run `terraform output alb_address`.
+From the output of the Terraform build, note the Terraform output `alb_address_dev` (dev stage) and `alb_address_prod` (prod stage), or run `terraform output alb_address_<stage>`.
 With it, you should be able to access the application:
 - Perform a GET request against the `<your-alb-address-here>/mountains` resource
 - Check out the Swagger UI by GETting the `<your-alb-address-here>/swagger-ui.html` resource

 ### Changing the application and retesting

-The pipeline can now be used to deploy any changes to the application.
-You can try this out by e.g. adding a mountain in the `MountainsController` class, and commiting/pushing the change.
-The change should become available once the pipeline has run successfully and the changes have been deployed to the ECS cluster.
+Testing the deployment process can best be tested by changing the application and observing how these end up in the respective stages.
+You can try this out by e.g. adding a mountain in the `MountainsController` class, and committing/pushing the change.
+This will trigger the following:

+- Automated deployment to the ECS dev cluster stage
+- Automated blue/green deployment to production.
+This requires a *manual approval* step in CodePipeline after the deployment to the dev stage completed successfully

 ### Cleanup